Phi Ta Khon or Ghost Festival 2019, Thailand

 When will the Phi Ta Khon Festival be held?

-The exact dates are usually announced by local spirit mediums but the festival typically starts on a Friday during the first weekend after the sixth full moon of the year, which is 21 – 23 June this year.
-Exact dates to be confirmed nearer the time.
+The exact dates are usually announced by local spirit mediums but the festival typically starts on a Friday during the first weekend after the sixth full moon of the year.
+The Tourism Authority of Thailand have confirmed that this year the Phi Ta Khon event will take place 5 – 7 July.

 Accommodation during Phi Ta Khon